 Complying with SPARK rules concerning aliasing usually requires refactoring the code.
 This is, in general, a good idea because aliasing can be the source of errors that are difficult to find since they only occur in some cases.
-When calling a subprogram with aliased parameters, there's a good chance of failing in a case the implementer of the subprogram has not considered and thus of triggering an inappropriate result.
-Furthermore, the behavior of a subprogram call when its parameter are aliased depends on how parameter are passed (by copy or by reference) and on the order in which the by-copy parameters, if any, are copied back.
+When calling a subprogram with aliased parameters, there's a good chance of failing in a case the implementer of the subprogram has not considered and thus producing an inappropriate result.
+Furthermore, the behavior of a subprogram call when its parameters are aliased depends on how parameters are passed (by copy or by reference) and on the order in which the by-copy parameters, if any, are copied back.
 Since these are not specified by the Ada language, it may introduce either compiler or platform dependences in the behavior of the program.

-It can be the case that GNATprove's analysis is not precise enough and that it issues an unproved check message in cases in which there really is no possible aliasing.
-This can be the case, for example, for aliasing between a subprogram input parameter and an output global variable referenced by the subprogram if the parameter is not of a by-copy type (a type mandated to be passed by value by the Ada Reference Manual) but for which the developer knows that, in her environment, the compiler indeed passes it by copy.
+In some situations GNATprove's analysis is not precise enough and the tool issues an unproved check message even when there is no possible aliasing.
+This can occur, for example, for aliasing between a subprogram input parameter and an output global variable referenced by the subprogram if the parameter is not of a by-copy type (a type mandated to be passed by value by the Ada standard) but for which the developer knows that, in their environment, the compiler indeed passes it by copy.
 In this case, the check message can be justified similarly to initialization checks:

 GNATprove restrictions explained in the section about initialization checks can also lead to false alarms, in particular for aliasing between parts of composite objects.
-In the following example, Only\Read\F2\Of\X only references the component F2 in X. But, since GNATprove handles composite global variables as a whole, it still emits an unproved aliasing check in this case, which can be justified as follows:
+In the following example, Only_Read_F2_Of_X only references the component F2 in X. But, since GNATprove handles composite global variables as a whole, it still emits an unproved aliasing check in this case, which can be justified as follows: